(1935 Vimercate, Italy – 2013 Monza, Italy)

 His works are represented in public collections worldwide.
 Brussels, Moscow, New York and Singapore are a few of the world capitals which have hosted solo shows of his work during his final period of activity.

 In summer 2013, he collaborated on the realisation of a major exhibition in London, the opening of which he unfortunately did not live to see.
-Agostino Bonalumi died in Monza on 18 September 2013.
+Agostino Bonalumi died in Monza on the 18 September 2013.